 The center of the bond often flatters the process.
 The corners are less polite.
 They show force imbalance and drift earlier, especially in phone repair.
 After the visual check, add one small stress test: a gentle bend, a controlled movement, or a second check after light handling.
 A bond that only survives while lying perfectly still has not really passed.

-Jiutu hot press machine for ACF and FPC bonding work
+ACF bonding machine and hot press setup for ACF and FPC bonding work

 Once the bond passes visual, electrical, and light handling checks, record the full window while it is still fresh.
 That note saves the next setup from starting over.